-Our safeguarding governor is Vicky Watson, who can be contacted via the school office.
+Our safeguarding governor is Rob Wilson, who can be contacted via the school office.

 We have safe computer access, with secure filtering and we train children and staff in e-safety.
 We also provide guidance to parents on e-safety. (see our Parents section)

 Our safeguarding procedures are monitored by the School Governors and by Hampshire County Council.

 St Mary's CE Junior School and the Governing Body fully recognises its responsibility to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements within our school to identify, assess, and support those children who are suffering harm.
 We also follow safer recruitment practices when appointing new staff and volunteers.
 Our staff and governors regularly undertake training in this area to ensure the welfare and safety of our children remains paramount.